Sentiment Analysis Using Averaged Weighted Word Vector Features: Method

+Then, we found the weighted averaged vectors of normalized word vectors of a review from word2vec vectors and glove vectors separately and then concatenated them.
+For that purpose, we used the following equation, which finds the weighted average of the $N$ word vectors.
+Note that for $b_{i} = 1$ for every $i$ we will obtain averaged review vectors.

+where $b_{i}$ represents weights for word vectors.
+Note that for $b_{i} = 1$ for every $i$ we will obtain averaged review vectors.
+We used different weights and we obtained the best result with the below weight for the datasets.

+where we represented the probability of the positive polarity of the word i as $P(w_{i} \ge 0)$ and the probability of the negative polarity of the word i as $P(w_{i} \le 0)$.
+Obviously,

-We used the Keras framework on Tensorflow to run the neural network model.
-We ran our model with the different numbers of hidden layers and nodes, different activation, optimizer, and loss functions.
-We obtained the best results with one hidden layer.
-This hidden layer has $d/2$ nodes.
-As an activation function, we used the rectifier function RELU (max value of input nodes).
-At the last layer, we used the sigmoid function.
-Our optimizer is Adadelta, and the loss function is the binary cross-entropy.
+In this way, we obtain the averaged vectors as shown in Table\ref{review-matrix} for every review by using Word2vec and Glove vectors of the reviews as shown in Table\ref{review-word-matrix}.
+Hence, for every review, we have $2M$ features to learn.
+By using Feed-forward Neural Networks, we learned the sentiment of the review with these weighted averaged review vectors.
+In the next session, we shared our results for different datasets.
+We used the Keras framework on Tensorflow to run our feed-forward neural network model which is shown in Fig \ref{fig:nn_new}.
+We ran our model with different numbers of hidden layers and nodes, different activation, optimizers, and loss functions; however, we obtained the best results with the following parameters: Our model includes 3 hidden layers.
+The first two layers have $2M$ nodes.
+We used the rectifier (max value of input nodes) "RELU" as an activation function.
+At the last layer, we used the "sigmoid" function.
+Our optimizer is "Adadelta," and the loss function is "binary cross-entropy."

-We used different numbers of hidden layers with varying amounts of nodes.
-These are one hidden layer with $d/2$ nodes ($d/2$ model is shown in Figure \ref{nn1}), one hidden layer with $d$ nodes ($d$ model), two hidden layers with $d/2$ nodes ($d/2*d/2$ model), three hidden layers with $d/2$ nodes ($d/2*d/2*d/2$ model), and three hidden layers whose first layer has $d$ nodes and the other layers have $d/2$ nodes ($d*d/2*d/2$ model).
-As seen in Figure \ref{nn_models}, we had the best results with $d/2$ model for all three datasets.